top of page

 Think ahead

-So generally to ensure I always have a constant supply of brown to balance out my compost pile, I gather and keep as many leaf bags as I can in Autumn, and store them in my shed.
+So generally, to ensure I always have a constant supply of brown to balance out my compost pile, I gather and keep as many leaf bags as I can in autumn and store them in my shed.

-For example: I sweep up all the leaves from the local big trees and venture down my street to pick up leaf bags from peoples driveways.
+For example, I sweep up all the leaves from the local big trees and venture down my street to pick up leaf bags from people's driveways.
 I store the leaves in a dry place for use all year round.

 We also began to call local arborists to dump wood chips on our property.
 These are awesome for mulching the surface of the garden, for moisture retention, and for adding into the compost pile to manage water levels.